DoctorHaibara/ML_Assignment/README.md

 **Specific Implementation Choices:**

-* **Datasets:** We used the Grocery & Gourmet Food and MovieLens datasets.
+* **Datasets:** We used the Grocery & Gourmet Food, MovieLens, and Beauty datasets.
 The ReChorus framework's provided scripts were used to split the data into training, validation (dev), and test sets.

 * **Model Architecture:** The BSARec model architecture was implemented as follows: